 Wind tunnel manager: Dr Nigel MacCarthy

-The Department has facilities that use water as the working medium, and a number of these have been developed especially to study the wave forces on sea-based structures.
-These include:
+The Department has a facility that uses water as the working medium and has been developed especially to study the wave forces on sea-based structures:

-- A water channel with 0.6m-square section and computerised towing carriage.
+- A 9m long water channel with 0.6m-square section and computerised towing carriage.
 This flow channel is particularly useful for flow visualisation.

 For information contact: Dr Nigel MacCarthy